 Being a landlord takes a lot out of you!
-Even if you hire a property management company, there’s still a lot of resources that you need to expend.
-Luckily, the IRS lets you write off the cost of those expenses to make things easier.
-Unfortunately, not everyone knows just how much they can write off and just how accessible, as a result, investing in property can be!
+Even if you hire a property management company, there are still many resources that a real estate professional needs to expend.
+Luckily, the IRS lets you write off the cost of those expenses when filing a tax return.
+Unfortunately, not everyone knows just how much tax relief they can get and just how accessible, as a result, investing in property can be!

 What qualifies as an expense?

 There are two broad types of real estate expenses: current expenses and capital expenses.
 A current expense tends to be a one time deal that keeps your rental property habitable or keeps your business running.
 A capital expense is anything that increases your property’s value or extends its life.

 Current expenses can be deducted the tax year they’re paid.
 That’s why it’s called a “current” expense.
 To be deducted, however, the expense must meet the following criteria:

 Necessary and Ordinary

 When used for tax purposes, “necessary” and “ordinary” are technical terms.
 An ordinary expense is one that’s expected for your industry.
 For example, it makes sense for a landlord to pay a plumber to fix a leak.
 A necessary expense is one of the expenses presupposed by the very idea of running a business in the first place, like advertising, insurance, interest, maintenance, income tax, and utilities.

 The expense’s short-term effect must be greater than its long-term effect.
 Think of the difference between repairing a roof and replacing a roof.

 Your spending must be directly related to managing your investment property to be a deductible expense.

 You want to pay a reasonable amount for any goods or services you pay for.
 But you also want to spend a fair amount so you don’t get audited.
 Can you imagine the double whammy of being ripped off and audited?!